Jennifer Rumsey

 Vice President and President, Engine Business

-As Vice President and President, Engine Business, the largest of Cummins’ five business segments, Srikanth Padmanabhan pushes the boundaries of customer-focused innovation to position Cummins as the leading powertrain supplier of choice in the transition to a net zero future.
-In 2022, the engine business generated over $11-billion in revenue and delivered 1.2 million engines to customers worldwide.
+As president of the Engine Business (EBU), one of Cummins’ five business segments, Brett Merritt pushes the boundaries of customer-focused innovation to position Cummins as the leading powertrain supplier of choice in the transition to a net zero future.
+In 2022, the engine business generated over $11-billion in revenue and delivered 1.3 million engines to customers worldwide.

-His career has taken him around the globe, living and working in India, the United States, Mexico and the United Kingdom while holding leadership roles in the heavy duty, midrange and light duty markets, Cummins Emissions Solutions, Cummins Generator Technologies, Cummins Filtration and Cummins Fuels Systems.
+Throughout his more than 30 years at Cummins, Padmanabhan has consistently pushed the boundaries of customer-focused innovation to position Cummins as the leading powertrain supplier of choice in the transition to a net zero future.
+Srikanth is passionate about the intersection of markets and products, innovation, and quality, while being a champion of diversity and local community engagement.
+His career has taken him around the globe, living and working in India, the United States, Mexico and the United Kingdom while holding Engine Business leadership roles in the heavy-duty, midrange and light-duty markets, Cummins Emissions Solutions, Cummins Generator Technologies, Cummins Filtration and Cummins Fuel Systems.

 Srikanth holds a bachelor’s degree in Mechanical Engineering from the National Institute of Technology in Trichy, India, and a PhD in Mechanical Engineering from Iowa State University in Ames, Iowa.
 He is a distinguished alumnus of his undergraduate institution and the recipient of the Professional Achievement Citation in Engineering (PACE) award from Iowa State University’s College of Engineering.
 He is also a graduate of the Advanced Management Program from Harvard Business School.